kalebheitzman/moodle-filter_autotranslate/docs/ai-instructions.md

 ### Current State and Known Issues

-- **Tagging Delay**: Content is tagged by `tagcontent_task.php` on a schedule (default: every 15 minutes, configurable via `taskfrequency`), which may delay translations becoming available.
-Admins can reduce `taskfrequency` or use `enablemanualtrigger` to run the task manually.
+- **Tagging Delay**: Content is tagged by `tagcontent_task.php` on a schedule (default: every 15 minutes, configurable via `taskfrequency`), which may delay translations becoming available for content in configured tables.
+However, the `text_filter` dynamically tags content during page rendering, ensuring that untagged content (including from third-party modules) is tagged immediately upon viewing.
+Admins can reduce `taskfrequency` or use `enablemanualtrigger` to run the task manually for faster tagging of configured content.
-- **@@PLUGINFILE@@ URL Rewriting**: The `text_filter.php`, `manage.php`, and `edit.php` files do not fully implement `@@PLUGINFILE@@` URL rewriting, as the correct component and filearea are context-dependent and require further implementation.
+- **Dynamic Content Handling**: The `text_filter` dynamically tags content during page loads, but this tagged content is not persisted in the source tables (e.g., third-party module tables).
+When rebuilding translations via `rebuild_course_translations.php`, dynamic content not in `tagging_config.php` is not reprocessed, requiring a page visit to re-tag it.
+This can lead to temporary loss of dynamic content tagging until the content is viewed again.
 - **Stale Translations**: The plugin does not currently handle stale translations (e.g., when source text changes, translations are not automatically marked for re-translation).
 - **Testing**: Unit tests are not implemented, which could help ensure the plugin’s reliability.

 ### Guidance for Future Development

 1. **Testing**:
-   - Add unit tests for key functionality (e.g., tagging in `tagcontent_task.php`, translation fetching in `fetchtranslation_task.php`, filtering in `text_filter.php`, course-specific rebuild in `rebuild_course_translations.php`).
+   - Add unit tests for key functionality (e.g., tagging in `tagcontent_task.php`, translation fetching in `fetchtranslation_task.php`, filtering and dynamic tagging in `text_filter.php`, course-specific rebuild in `rebuild_course_translations.php`).
-   - Test the end-to-end flow (tagging, translation fetching, filtering, management, course-specific rebuild) to ensure consistency and performance.
+   - Test the end-to-end flow (tagging, translation fetching, filtering, management, course-specific rebuild) to ensure consistency and performance, including dynamic tagging behavior.
 2. **Stale Translations**:
    - Implement a mechanism to detect when source text changes (e.g., by comparing hashes or timestamps) and mark translations for re-translation.
    - Add a scheduled task to periodically check for stale translations and re-fetch them.
-3. **@@PLUGINFILE@@ URL Rewriting**:
+3. **Dynamic Content Persistence**:
-   - Implement proper `@@PLUGINFILE@@` URL rewriting in `text_filter.php`, `manage.php`, and `edit.php` by determining the correct component and filearea based on the content’s context.
+   - Consider persisting dynamically tagged content (e.g., from third-party modules) in a separate table or the source tables to ensure it’s not lost during a rebuild.
+This would allow `rebuild_course_translations.php` to reprocess dynamic content without requiring page visits.
 4. **Management Interface Enhancements**:
    - Add bulk actions to `manage.php` (e.g., bulk mark as human-edited, bulk delete).
    - Add validation for HTML content in `edit_form.php` to ensure safe input.
    - Consider adding an asynchronous option for the "Rebuild Translations" button to improve user experience for large courses.
 5. **Documentation**:
-   - Create a README or user guide for the plugin, explaining its features, configuration, and usage for admins and developers.
+   - Create a README or user guide for the plugin, explaining its features, configuration, and usage for admins and developers, including the dynamic tagging behavior of the `text_filter`.
-   - Document the "Rebuild Translations" feature, including its synchronous nature and how to trigger it via CLI.
+   - Document the "Rebuild Translations" feature, including its synchronous nature, how to trigger it via CLI, and its impact on dynamically tagged content.

 ### Instructions for Development

 - Use the provided context to continue developing the `filter_autotranslate` plugin.
 - Follow the design principles (separation of concerns, DRY, snake_case naming, course-agnostic translations) when adding new features or making changes.
 - Ensure all new files and functions include comprehensive documentation, as shown in the existing files.
-- Test any changes thoroughly, considering performance, scalability, and user experience.
+- Test any changes thoroughly, considering performance, scalability, and user experience, especially the interaction between dynamic tagging and scheduled tasks.
 - If adding new database operations, use `translation_service.php` for writes and `translation_repository.php` for reads.
 - If adding new utility functions, place them in `helper.php`.
 - If adding new scheduled tasks, define them in `db/tasks.php` with appropriate documentation and place them in `/filter/autotranslate/classes/task/`.